 Lesson 7 w/answersJudges (Chaps.
 13-21) & Ruth

-As we conclude Judges with the last judge, Samson, we’ll also notice that hidden in the background is the birth of Samuel, who will eventually anoint two of the kings of the united kingdom of Israel.
-Concluding our study of Judges, we are relieved to go from its pages of sin and rejection of God to the story of Ruth and the kinsman redeemer – a story reflecting the hope we have today in Jesus the Christ, our Redeemer.
+As we conclude our study of Judges with the last judge, Samson, we also notice that, hidden in the background, is the birth of Samuel, who will eventually anoint two of the kings of the united kingdom of Israel.
+Concluding our study of Judges, we are relieved to go from its pages of sin and rejection of God to the story of Ruth and the kinsman redeemer—a story reflecting the hope we have today in Jesus the Christ, our Redeemer.

 - Read Judges, Chapters 13 through 16 and summarize briefly below the life of Samson.